 Since there are no connections, we only use a single object, a protocol, for each UDP socket.
 We then use the reactor to connect this protocol to a UDP transport, using the twisted.internet.interfaces.IReactorUDP reactor API.

 The class where you actually implement the protocol parsing and handling will usually be descended from twisted.internet.protocol.DatagramProtocol or from one of its convenience children.

 Here is a simple example:

-from twisted.internet.protocol import DatagramProtocol from twisted.internet import reactor class Echo(DatagramProtocol): def datagramReceived(self, data, (host, port)): print "received %r from %s:%d" % (data, host, port) self.transport.write(data, (host, port)) reactor.listenUDP(9999, Echo()) reactor.run()
+from twisted.internet.protocol import DatagramProtocol from twisted.internet import reactor class Echo(DatagramProtocol): def datagramReceived(self, data, addr): print("received %r from %s" % (data, addr)) self.transport.write(data, addr) reactor.listenUDP(9999, Echo()) reactor.run()

 As you can see, the protocol is registered with the reactor.
 This means it may be persisted if it’s added to an application, and thus it has startProtocol and stopProtocol methods that will get called when the protocol is connected and disconnected from a UDP socket.

-SOCK_DGRAM file descriptor to the reactor using the adoptDatagramPort API.
+SOCK_DGRAM file descriptor of some socket to the reactor using the adoptDatagramPort API.

 Here is a simple example:

-import socket from twisted.internet.protocol import DatagramProtocol from twisted.internet import reactor class Echo(DatagramProtocol): def datagramReceived(self, data, (host, port)): print "received %r from %s:%d" % (data, host, port) self.transport.write(data, (host, port)) portSocket = socket.socket(socket.AF_INET, socket.SOCK_DGRAM) # Make the port non-blocking and start it listening. portSocket.setblocking(False) portSocket.bind(('127.0.0.1', 9999)) # Now pass the port file descriptor to the reactor port = reactor.adoptDatagramPort( portSocket.fileno(), socket.AF_INET, Echo()) # The portSocket should be cleaned up by the process that creates it. portSocket.close() reactor.run()
+import socket from twisted.internet.protocol import DatagramProtocol from twisted.internet import reactor class Echo(DatagramProtocol): def datagramReceived(self, data, addr): print("received %r from %s" % (data, addr)) self.transport.write(data, addr) # Create new socket that will be passed to reactor later. portSocket = socket.socket(socket.AF_INET, socket.SOCK_DGRAM) # Make the port non-blocking and start it listening. portSocket.setblocking(False) portSocket.bind(('127.0.0.1', 9999)) # Now pass the port file descriptor to the reactor. port = reactor.adoptDatagramPort( portSocket.fileno(), socket.AF_INET, Echo()) # The portSocket should be cleaned up by the process that creates it. portSocket.close() reactor.run()

 A connected UDP socket is slightly different from a standard one as it can only send and receive datagrams to/from a single address.
 However this does not in any way imply a connection as datagrams may still arrive in any order and the port on the other side may have no one listening.
 The benefit of the connected UDP socket is that it may provide notification of undelivered packages.
 This depends on many factors (almost all of which are out of the control of the application) but still presents certain benefits which occasionally make it useful.